DeadlyChambers/sample-api/readme.md

 # K8S Sample App
 There are 2 simple apis under the api folder `system` and `data` services.
 They are built on .net 6.0.
-In the same directory are docker files, and
+In the same directory are docker files, and other stuff

 ## Modular Composition
 Terraform consider best practice keeping your modules at max 1 layer deep, and utiize